qpdf/qpdf/manual/design.rst

 array opener, an object is immediately constructed from the single token and the parser returns.
 Otherwise, the parser iterates in a special mode in which it accumulates objects until it finds a balancing closer.
-During this process, the "``R``" keyword is recognized and an indirect ``QPDFObjectHandle`` may be constructed.
+During this process, the ``R`` keyword is recognized and an indirect ``QPDFObjectHandle`` may be constructed.

 The ``QPDF::resolve()`` method, which is used to resolve an indirect